paulahemsi/piscine_cpp/module_06/README.md

 ```

 Need a const_cast in the program can a be sign of a bad design, why it was a const type at the first place?!

+But in many cases the not-using-const error might belong to a third-party library, and making changes to it is
+not possible.
+In situations such as these, const_cast is the savior.

 ## cast_operators